 RECOMMENDED SYSTEMS /SOFTWARE REQUREMENTS:

-Intel based desktop PC with ANSI C Compiler and Supporting Editors
+♦ Intel based desktop PC with ANSI C Compiler and Supporting Editors b) Write a C Program to find the reverse of a given number.

 Write a C program to demonstrate the various operators used in C language.